10 ways to a greener future

-An extraordinary new building dominates the skyline of the northern city of Skellefteå has got an extraordinary new building, Sara Cultural Centre.
+An extraordinary new building dominates the skyline of the northern city of Skellefteå: Sara Cultural Centre.
 The building is entirely made of wood and close to 80 metres tall, making it one of the tallest timber buildings in the world.
 The name Sara is inspired by prominent Swedish writer Sara Lidman.

 Sweden is a true woodland.
 In fact, the country is about two-thirds forest, offering great possibilities to build in wood.
 It also makes perfect sense from a sustainability perspective, as timber is both a renewable and recyclable resource.
 As for the 20-storey Sara Cultural Centre, all the timber used has been locally sourced, which also means less need for transportation and a smaller carbon footprint.

-All around Sweden, more and more high-rises are now built in wood as part of the efforts to achieve carbon neutrality by 2045, Sweden’s overall climate goal.
+All around Sweden, more and more high-rises are now built in wood as part of the efforts to achieve carbon neutrality by 2045, Sweden’s overall climate goal for a greener future.

 3. Sustainability through urban farming